Restraining Orders We're With You Every Step of the Way.

 Those who can be involved in protective orders include spouses, ex-spouses, household members, co-parents, individuals living together, and current and former dating partners.
 The relationships can include same-sex partners as well as straight couples.
 These orders generally remain in effect for two years.

-What a Protective Order Does
+What A Protective Order Does

-Protective orders generally prohibit the aggressor in the relationship from making any type of contact with the protected party.
-This protection can extend to children as well.
-The prohibited contact usually includes physical contact as well as contact by phone, email, letter, text, social media, or even from third parties.
-The order may include prohibiting the aggressor from making contact at the protected person’s home, place of work, school, or places he or she frequently visits.
+physical contact as well as contact by phone, email, letter, text, social media or even from third parties.
+The order may include prohibiting the aggressor from making contact at the protected person’s home, place of work, school or places he or she frequently visits.
 It can state that the aggressor must not go within a certain distance of the other party.

-Violations of Protective Orders
+Violations Of Protective Orders

 Protective orders can be issued in both criminal cases as well as family law cases.
 They are designed to protect people and their property.
 It is generally a criminal offense to violate a protective order.
 As such, they can be enforced by the police.
 Violations of protective orders can lead to fines of up to $4,000 and jail time of up to two years.

-How to Obtain a Retraining Order in Texas
+How To Obtain A Retraining Order In Texas

 At Jeff Gilbert Law Office, we are here to help you with all issues relating to both restraining orders and protective orders.
 If you believe you or a family member’s safety is at risk, you can turn to us to help you move forward with legal action 24 hours a day.
 Our priority in all these matters is to help ensure that your legal rights are protected and that your story is heard in court.
 To that end, we can apply our abundant skills and knowledge in both civil and criminal cases.